Before you begin:

 - If you use non-SDS worker nodes, add raw, unformatted, and unmounted block storage to your worker nodes.

-Step 6: Adding Portworx storage to your apps
+Step 6: Add Portworx storage to your apps

 Now that your Portworx cluster is all set, you can start creating Portworx volumes by using Kubernetes dynamic provisioning.
-The Portworx Helm chart already set up a few default storage classes in your cluster that you can see by running the
+The Portworx installation already set up a few default storage classes in your cluster that you can see by running the

 kubectl get storageclasses | grep portworx command.
 You can also create your own storage class to define settings, such as: